umkoin/umkoin/doc/REST-interface.md

 Returns various information about the TX mempool.
 Only supports JSON as output format.
+* loaded : (boolean) if the mempool is fully loaded
 * size : (numeric) the number of transactions in the TX mempool
 * bytes : (numeric) size of the TX mempool in bytes
 * usage : (numeric) total TX mempool memory usage